 Extent: 81 items, Outside Dates: c.
 1891-2007

-This collection includes works of art, such as paintings and sculptures which are owned by the Board of Governors of Exhibition Place and the CNEA, and administered by Records & Archives.
+This collection includes works of art, such as paintings and sculptures which are owned by the Board of Governors of Exhibition Place and administered by Records & Archives.

 Extent: c.
 500 items, Outside Dates: c.
 1880s-2012

-The collection of artifacts includes a wide range of objects such as trophies, medals, prize ribbons, banners, souvenirs, coins, midway games etc.
+The collection of artifacts includes a wide range of objects such as trophies, medals, prize ribbons, banners, souvenirs, coins, etc.